Siege of Jülich (1621–1622): Preparations and strategy

 While Spain opted for an offensive stance, the States' preparations for the war were mostly defensive.
 As the end of the truce approached, officers had been ordered to return to their regiments before the end of March, and, from 3 to 8 February, the State Council had met with Prince Maurice to discuss the strategy.
 It was resolved to bolster the defenses of the towns and forts in the Zeelandic Flanders, including those of Sluis, Aardenburg, Oostburg and IJzendijke, as well as those of Bergen op Zoom and Steenbergen, in the northern Brabant, and those of the borders of Guelders and Overijssel, including the strategic fortress of Coevorden.
 Additionally, they decided to increase the size of the Dutch and German companies up to 150 soldiers, and the Walloon, English and French ones up to 120.
 On 10 February, the prince and the State councillors decided to increase the fortifications of Emmerich, Rees and Jülich, and also to send supplies to Pfaffenmütze.
 Since the Spanish were in control of Groenlo, Oldenzaal and Lingen, plus several forts nearby, Maurice believed that, like in 1606, the Spanish offensive would come over the IJssel line.
-On 1 July, the States directed 20,000 florins to built redoubts along the Waal and the IJssel.
+On 1 July, the States directed 20,000 florins to build redoubts along the Waal and the IJssel.
 Meanwhile, to prevent the Spanish from levying war contributions on the Veluwe and the area around Nijmegen, Maurice gave orders to cut all the trees along the left bank of the IJssel and to dismantle the bridges over the Berkel, an affluent of the IJssel, up to Keppel and Doetinchem.

 Campaign

 Open war resumed on 3 August, just three weeks after Archduke Albert had died.
 400 Dutch cavalry soldiers from the garrisons of Breda and Bergen op Zoom raided the outskirts of Antwerp and returned with some booty and prisoners.
 In the meantime, both armies were gathered, the Dutch at Schenkenschans and the Spanish at Maastricht.
 Spinola assembled a force of 15,000 infantry and 4,000 cavalry.
 The horse was led by captain-general don Luis de Velasco and lieutenant-general Count Hendrik van den Bergh.
 The infantry consisted of the Spanish tercios of Simon Antúnez, Diego Mejía and Diego Luis de Oliveira, the Irish tercio of the Count of Tyrone, the Italian tercios of Marcelo Judice and Lelio Brancaccio, and the Walloon tercios of the Lord of Bournonville and the Baron of Valançon.
 Another, smaller army under Íñigo de Borja was left to defend Flanders, and the garrisons of Brabant, specially those of Lier and 's-Hertogenbosch, were bolstered.
 The Brussels' Council of State had resolved that Jülich should be taken.
-Instead of advancing directly to the town, however, Spinola aimed at confounding his enemy over his true intentinos and led his army across the Roer over a pontoon bridge and then encamped his army at Büderich, on the west bank of the Rhine, opposite to Wesel.
+Instead of advancing directly to the town, however, Spinola aimed at confounding his enemy over his true intentions and led his army across the Roer over a pontoon bridge and then encamped his army at Büderich, on the west bank of the Rhine, opposite to Wesel.
 In response, Maurice advanced to Emmerich and entrenched his army between the said town and Rees.